 We settled into our room, and Explorason set about connecting all the devices to the free wifi.
 I stood out on the balcony and breathed in the sea air.
 It was lovely to stand out there as the hills behind us protect the area, and so it isn’t too windy or cold, even though the sky was recovering from the rains of yesterday and was still somewhat grey.

 The stunning Royal Hotel Sanremo is set in over 16000 m² of tropical gardens.
-It is a luxury hotel of five stars and the rolling lawns and gardens cascade down the hill toward the seafront promenade.
+It is a five-star luxury hotel and the rolling lawns and gardens cascade down the hill toward the seafront promenade.

 And in our beautiful seafront retreat, we felt the guest services were just fabulous.
 Each evening after we went to dinner, we returned to replenished toiletries, and the bathroom and suite tidied.